 In addition to this, these hormones cause the thickening of cervical mucus, making it difficult for the sperm to move.
-This may also make the uterine lining thin, making it less likely to implant in the uterus even though the egg is fertilized (1).
+The patch may also make the uterine lining thin, making it less likely to implant in the uterus even though the egg is fertilized (1).

 The patch works the same way as a combined contraceptive pill to prevent pregnancy.
 It only differs in the mode of administration and the daily dose of the hormones.

 According to the American College of Obstetricians and Gynecologists, contraceptive skin patches can be worn on the arm, upper back, abdomen, buttocks, or chest (except the breasts).
 You may wear patches for three weeks (21 days) in a row, and one patch can be worn for a week (2).